Here To Explore Our World

 Behind the Redwood curtain, by the Pacific Ocean, lies the small town of Trinidad.
 Located about 293 miles from San Francisco, it’s a beautiful five-hour drive the closer you get to Trinidad.
 It can get interesting in the redwood forests, especially at night.
-When I drove down with Luna, she meowed so insistently that when I eventually found a safe place to pull over, I did.
+When I drove down with my cat Luna, she meowed so insistently that when I eventually found a safe place to pull over, I did so quickly.
 We sat together under the thickness of forest and I watched her watch the trees.
 This is Sasquatch country.

 Trinidad, part of Humboldt county, is known for many things, including its premium weed production.

 This seaside town is also a beautiful place to visit.
 Sue-meg Park (previously Patrick’s Point Park) is full of hiking trails, campgrounds, and beaches, some more accessible than others.
 You can get to Agate Beach from the park.
-Maybe to see if you find any true gems.
+Maybe there you can discover beautiful agate pieces.
 There are also clothing-optional beaches.

 There are several lagoons and it was at one of these that we went canoeing.
 I was first introduced to the Humboldt Lagoons State Park on surf checks with Wade.
 These are Big Lagoon, Stone Lagoon, Freshwater Lagoon, and Dry Lagoon.
 The last one is a marsh.